tldr-pages/tldr/pages/linux/basename.md

 `basename /path/to/file.txt`

-- Removing a specific file extension:
+- Remove a specific file extension:

 `basename /path/to/file.txt .txt`

-- Extracting the base name from a string:
+- Extract the base name from a string:

 `basename "Some/Long/Path/To/Directory/"`